We use cookies.

 Gender Experience Summary Form

-The process of completing this GES might also help you to think about any additional support needs that you may have.
-To help with this, we will send a copy of the completed GES to your GP.
-This will allow them to support you locally, if needed, while you are on the waiting list.
+It might also help you think about any additional support needs that you may have.
+We will send a copy of the completed GES to your GP.
+This will allow them to help you access further support, if needed, while you are on the waiting list.

 How do I complete the GES?